maheshrkuruptech/datastructureandalgorithms/datastructure/README.md

 Binary Search is not possible.
 Random access of memory is not possible.

+**Note** : Always keep the head point to the initial element.
+Insertion or deletion to use temp node ; assign head to temp and do the operation so that head points to the initial location.
 ##### Types
  Singly LinkedList : Simplest , only data and pointer to its next node.
  Rest are enhancements on LinkedList.
  Doubly LinkedList : Data and pointer to previous and next node.
  Circular LinkedList : Is a variation of singly linked list ; with last node having address of first node.
  Doubly Circular LinkedList: first node previous node will be last node address; last node points to first node address.
 #####
 Applications:
 1. Browser back/forward button